-Not only will we cover mid tower vs full tower differences for computer cases, but also add some information to make a better-informed decision about which one you may want.
-I myself have grappled with this decision over the years and can offer some insight for you.
+Here, we will cover a full tower vs. a mid tower and their differences for computer cases, as well as some information to help you make a better-informed decision about which one you may want.
+I have grappled with this decision over the years and can offer some insight for you.

-Here is a comparison chart so you can see the comparisons in height:
+Here is a comparison chart so you can see the differences in height:

-As we already mentioned, the case size is the major difference between them.
-So you would immediately think that it only means more parts that you can fit inside.
+As mentioned, the PC case size is one of their largest differences.
+So you would immediately think it only means more parts you can fit inside.

 The amount of drive bays

-The amount of drive bays is an important factor for anyone that wants a lot of drives in their computer.
-Increased amounts of storage is perfect for anyone wanting to make YouTube videos for their channel and keep hours of extra footage.
+The amount of drive bays is important for anyone who wants many drives in their computer.
+Increased storage is perfect for anyone wanting to make YouTube videos for their channel and keep hours of extra footage.

 Of course, this is only one example.
-I personally keep a lot of films that I have ripped from Blu-Rays or DVDs.
-So having the extra storage space means that I can enjoy a locally stored collection of movies or TV shows.
+I keep many films that I have ripped from Blu-Rays or DVDs.
+So, having the extra storage space means I can enjoy a locally stored collection of movies or TV shows.

-I even add my music to it so I can stream any of the media I want to anywhere in my home.
+I even add my music to it so I can stream any media I want anywhere in my home.

 There are many accessories available for spare drive bays.

-There are many reasons why you would need extra storage, so more drive bays could be mandatory.
+You would need extra storage for many reasons so that more drive bays could be mandatory.

 Total fan count

-We all need the internal temperature of our computer to remain cool.
-By being able to add more fans, you can drastically increase the amount of air that you can pass through your case.
+We all need our computers’ internal temperature to remain cool.
+Adding more fans can drastically increase the air you can pass through your case.

-More air flow means that you are able to reduce the internal temperature with greater ease so the rest of your components can do a much more effective job of maintaining their desired temperature.
+More airflow means you can reduce the internal temperature with greater ease so the rest of your components can do a much more effective job of maintaining their desired temperature.

-Having more airflow through your case is the most powerful first step you can take in order to keep your PC cool.
+Having more airflow through your case is the most powerful first step you can take to keep your PC cool.

 Types of motherboards

-Motherboards come in different sizes.
-Here is a basic table so you can see the differences between the various sized motherboards.
+Here is a basic table showing the differences between the various motherboard sizes.

-As you can see, certain sized motherboards can be installed into specific sized cases.
+As you can see, certain-sized motherboards can be installed into specific-sized PC cases.

-It is something to factor in if you want a larger motherboard with more features and capabilities, or perhaps a small motherboard with a limited amount of connectors and features.
+It is something to factor in if you want a larger motherboard with more features and capabilities or a small one with limited connectors and features.

-It is far easier to keep a larger sized case cool compared to a smaller one.
-Like we discussed more fans provide better airflow.
+Keeping a full-tower case cool is far easier than a smaller one.
+As we discussed, more fans provide better airflow.

 However, in addition to that, components spaced further apart are also easier to keep cooler.